 Black Butte Lake Facilities Map

 There are two campgrounds at Black Butte Lake: Buckhorn and Orland Buttes.
-Both provide drinking water, picnic tables, fire pits, launch ramps, trailer dump stations, emergency telephones and restroom facilities with showers.
+Both provide drinking water, picnic tables, fire pits, launch ramps, trailer dump stations and restroom facilities with showers.
 Many campsites can easily accommodate recreational vehicles up to 35 feet in length.
 No electrical hookups are available.

 The Buckhorn Campground is open all year and contains 65 developed campsites.